-- Dorsal and caudal fins are black-edged, especially when young
+- Dorsal and caudal fins with black edges, especially in juveniles

-- Second dorsal fin originates over middle of anal fin
+- Second dorsal fin starts over the middle of the anal fin

 - Adults may have small white spots on sides

 - No interdorsal ridge

 Similar Species: Blacknose shark, C. acronotus (has dark snout tip)